LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-archaeology.md

 ## Thing 1: Understanding the lifecycle of research data
 *Getting started*
-* Read '[Planning for the Creation of Digital Data](http://guides.archaeologydataservice.ac.uk/g2gp/CreateData_1-0)’ in the Digital Antiquity Guides to Good Practice.
+* Read [Planning for the Creation of Digital Data](http://guides.archaeologydataservice.ac.uk/g2gp/CreateData_1-0) in the Digital Antiquity Guides to Good Practice.
 * Consider the types of data collected and used within your own work.
 How many file formats do you work with regularly?
 How many files have become inaccessible to you over the years?
 To your colleagues or collaborators?

 *Learn more*